zhangy72/MetaDomain/README.md

 -c:  specify domain coverage threshold (default: 0.3)
 ```

 The hmm file should be in HMMER3.0's hmm file format.
-These files can be downloaded from Pfam ftp.
+These files can be downloaded from Pfam (http://pfam.xfam.org/).
 The nucleotide sequence file should be in fasta format.

 # Output

 The output of MetaDomain shows the model length, aligned read number, domain coverage and whether it is transcribed.
 Here is an example:

 `PF00411 110 19 0.881818 transcribed`

 From the output we can tell that the length of PF00411 is 110.
 There are 19 reads aligned to this domain.
 The domain coverage is 88.18%.
 Based on the user-specified thresholds, this domain is transcribed.